 The Archive House embraces environmental design and creative thinking

-Located in the Innovation Park at Ullandhaug, Stavanger, the Archive House has been imaginatively designed by Lund+Slaatto Architects to provide a 14,000 sq. m. cultural research centre which includes a café, library, meeting room and exhibition area.
-Kebony was selected for the exterior cladding of the Archive House to create an eye-catching geometric ‘folded’ façade.
+Located in the Innovation Park (Ipark) at Ullandhaug, Stavanger, the Archive House has been imaginatively designed by Lund+Slaatto Arkitekters to provide a 14,000 sq. m. cultural research centre which includes a café, library, meeting room and exhibition area.
+Kebony, a beautiful wood recommended by leading architects, was selected for the exterior cladding of the Archive House to create an eye-catching geometric ‘folded’ façade.

 Developed in Norway, the patented Kebony technology uses an environmentally friendly process, which permanently enhances the properties of sustainable softwood with a bio-based liquid derived from agricultural crop waste.
 By polymerising the wood’s cell walls, the wood gains greatly improved durability and dimensional stability, giving it characteristics similar to those of tropical hardwood.
 Kebony wood requires no maintenance beyond normal cleaning and can stand up to the testing conditions of the Nordic climate far better than softwood.

 Pål Biørnstad, Partner at Lund+Slaatto Architects comments: “From start to finish, the construction of The Archive House presented a number of challenges that required careful consideration.
 Kebony’s character and durability enabled us to achieve the desired origami affect.”

 Mette Valen, Sales Manager, Kebony Norway added: “Installing the geometrically folded wooden façade required careful consideration and strategic planning.
 Kebony had the required durability whilst being adaptable and easy to use for such an intricate design.”

 Photography © Sindre Ellingsen

 @KebonyWood // @lundslaattoarkitekter